 provide care to an insured in a manner inconsistent with this Section.

-(c) Rulemaking authority to implement this amendatory Act of the 95th General Assembly, if any, is conditioned on the rules being adopted in accordance with all provisions of the Illinois Administrative Procedure Act and all rules and procedures of the Joint Committee on Administrative Rules; any purported rule not so adopted, for whatever reason, is unauthorized.
+(c) Rulemaking authority to implement Public Act 95-1045, if any, is conditioned on the rules being adopted in accordance with all provisions of the Illinois Administrative Procedure Act and all rules and procedures of the Joint Committee on Administrative Rules; any purported rule not so adopted, for whatever reason, is unauthorized.

 (Source: P.A.
 99-407 (see Section 20 of P.A.
 99-588 for the effective date of P.A.
 99-407); 99-433, eff.
 8-21-15; 99-588, eff.
 7-20-16; 99-642, eff.
 7-28-16.)